devnull-cz/c-prog-lang/modules/function-intro.md

 [C99](/modules/c99-standard.md), section *6.2.1 Scopes of identifiers* for more information.

-Within a function body, you may use its arguments as any other local variables.
+Within a function body, you may use its parameters as any other local variables.

 ```C
 int